Gravity Forms Bookings

 These settings affect the Booking Management Page for any booking done under a service.

-You can choose to use the global settings, enable, or disable the ability for users to reschedule and/or cancel their bookings.
+You can choose to use the global settings or specifically enable/disable the ability for users to reschedule and/or cancel their bookings for a service.
 Furthermore, you can set a deadline up to when users are able to reschedule or cancel (e.g. 48 hours before booking time).

 Resources